 We exchanged information, and a month later, she encouraged me to apply to the Advertising Manager role.
-The Fellowship for Intentional Community interviewed me over the phone, and it felt like a good match.
+The Foundation for Intentional Community interviewed me over the phone, and it felt like a good match.
 They decided to bend their policy on preferring to hire people who were living in an intentional community, since I had a background in shared living experiences and studies, and they hired me!
 I was on the team at FIC!

 Keeping the Directory Free